Jondolf/Gamitopia/src/games/tic-tac-toe/tic-tac-toe-ai/README.md

 An AI for my [Tic-Tac-Toe](https://gamitopia.herokuapp.com/tic-tac-toe) game written in [Rust](https://www.rust-lang.org/).

 The "AI" was made with the [minimax](https://en.wikipedia.org/wiki/Minimax) algorithm.
-It finds the best possible move by going through (most) moves and evaluating, what the best move is for the AI and what the worst move is for the player.
+It evaluates the score of a given scenario by calling itself recursively and _minimizing_ the loss for a worst case scenario and _maximizing_ the minimum gain.

 ## Why Rust?